GDGAlgiers/Devfest22Challenges/Web/FigmaClone/README.md

 - This challenge should take around **3** to **4** hours to complete.
 - We value a **clean**, **simple** working solution.
 - We expect a working prototype in major browsers.

+## Evaluation

+This challenge has maximum points of **15** for implementing all the required features. plus a set of bonus points that will be granted if you implement bonus features, for each bonus feature you will earn **3pts**.

 ## Setup